Can I have a babysitter or nanny come to my home?

 What are child care centers doing to reduce risk of virus transmission?

-Licensed child care programs are required to abide by the COVID-19 guidance for Child Care Programs and Providers issued by the state of California, as well as local public health mandates.
-These requirements include limited group sizes, keeping the same children together, having providers stay with the same group of children, and more.
+Licensed child care programs are required to abide by the COVID-19 Guidance for Child Care Providers and Programs issued by the state of California, as well as local public health mandates.
+These requirements involve mask protocols, proper ventilation, cleaning and disinfection practices, and more.

-Child care programs must also follow the the San Francisco Department of Public Health’s guidance for programs for children and youth.
+S. F. child care programs must also follow the San Francisco Department of Public Health’s Guidance for TK-12 Schools, Childcare & Programs for Youth & Children.
 Visit MyFamily.ucsf.edu for more information on COVID-19 guidance for various child care and educational settings.